Skip to main content

 E245 | How to Thrive as a Smart and Creative Individual with Eric Maisel

-This week on The Melting Pot, we learned from Eric Maisel, creativity coach and trainer of creativity coaches.
+This week on Mind Your F**king Business, we learned from Eric Maisel, creativity coach and trainer of creativity coaches.
 He writes the ‘Rethinking The Mental Health’ blog for Psychology Today, which has more than three million views, and he’s the lead editor for the Ethics International Press Critical Psychology and Critical Psychiatry series.
 Eric is also the author of more than 50 books covering the areas of creativity, life, purpose, meaning, and mental health.

 Once upon a time, in a world filled with rules and orthodoxies, Eric discovered the power of self-forgiveness, purpose, and creativity.
 Growing up in a neighbourhood where the aftermath of World War II still lingered, he was instilled with the idea of being a resistance fighter against societal norms at a young age.
 This spirit of opposition led him to question the status quo and seek out his own life purposes.
 He faced the challenges of being a smart individual in a society that often sought to silence voices like his.
 Through this struggle, Eric learned the importance of embracing one’s individuality and passions.
 Over time, he developed into a creativity coach, guiding artists and entrepreneurs on their journeys to self-discovery and success.